 A real estate agent is a licensed person who functions as an intermediary between sellers and buyers of real estate.
-He or she tries to find sellers who want to market their homes or land, and also attempts to identify buyers for real estate.
-In addition, a real estate agent will also assist homeowners rent out their houses and handle the ensuing rental or property management.
+He or she tries to find sellers who want to market their homes or land and also attempts to identify buyers for real estate.
+Also, a real estate agent will assist homeowners to rent out their houses and handle the ensuing rental or property management.

 3. Real Estate Brokers

-Real estate brokers are experienced real estate agents who have passed a more advanced state real estate test so that they might own, manage, and operate their own brokerage.
-Real estate brokers have administrative responsibility over a group of real estate agents who work for them.
+Real estate brokers are experienced real estate agents who have passed a more advanced state real estate test so that they might own, manage, and operate their brokerage.
+Real estate brokers have administrative responsibility for a group of real estate agents who work for them.